nest/nest-simulator/doc/userdoc/tutorials/pynest_tutorial/part_1_neurons_and_simple_neural_networks.rst

 neuron.
 To find out what the interesting properties are, look at the documentation of the model through the helpdesk.
-If you already know which properties you are interested in, you can specify a key, or a list of keys, as an optional argument to :py:func:`~nest.lib.hl_api_types.NodeCollection.get`:
+If you already know which properties you are interested in, you can specify a key, or a list of keys, as an optional argument to :py:meth:`~.NodeCollection.get`:

 ::